pineapplemachine/jsdoom/style.md

 same level as the last line, one more level, or one less.
 There should never be a jump of two or more indentation levels between lines.

-In general, longer expressions made up of chained function calls should be broken across lines by using several shorter statements with intermediate assignments, or by putting the code inside a pair of paretheses `()` etc. on a new, idented line.
+Longer expressions made up of chained function calls should be broken across multiple lines by using several shorter statements with intermediate assignments, or by putting the code inside a pair of paretheses `()` etc. on a new, idented line.
 They should _not_ be broken across lines by starting each line with the